JaxPlays-Inc/jaxplays.org/content/reviews/2023-08-12-Murder-Ballad-Review.md

 - Chris Robertson
 - Chris Berry
 - Julia Blasi
+Correction: A previous version of this article erroneously stated that Jonathan Larson was involved in the conception of Murder Ballad.
+Julia Jordan, who created *Murder Ballad*, is a Jonathan Larson Award winner.
+The article has been updated to reflect the correct information.
+We regret the error.
 ---
 [*Murder Ballad*](/productions/2023-murder-ballad/), staged by [ABET - All Beaches Experimental Theatre](/theatres/abet-all-beaches-experimental-theatre/), delves into the tangled web of a love triangle between Sara, her husband Michael, and her old flame, Tom.
 Sara's journey from reckless youth to the security of married life, and then back to the excitement of rekindled romance, leads to the unraveling of personal boundaries and morals.
 As the story unfolds, Tom's relentless pursuit of Sara, coupled with her confusion of love and obsession, leads them into a dangerous dance filled with passion, betrayal, and ultimately, murder.
 <!--more-->